rh45-one/StudyLib-Downloader/README.md

 ### Usage

 1. Navigate to any StudyLib document page
-2. A "Download Document" button will automatically appear in the top-right corner
+2. A "Download Document" button will automatically appear in the top-right corner (screenshot below)
 3. Click the button to begin the document detection process
 4. A new tab will open with the document viewer
 5. In the document viewer, click the "Download Document" button that appears in the top-right corner

-### Screenshot

 ![Tampermonkey Script Button](./images/tampermonkey-button-screenshot.png)